george-hawkins/pololu-romi-jetbot/jetson-nano-wifi.md

 Push the WiFi module into its connector and route the antennas however you want.

-Note: for the Jetbot build the author tapes down the module and the feed lines of the antennas with Kapton tape.
+Note: for the Jetbot build the author tapes down the module and the feed lines of the antennas with Kapton tape (see [this picture](https://raw.githubusercontent.com/wiki/NVIDIA-AI-IOT/jetbot/images/JB3-Assy_08-4.JPG)).
 I didn't bother with this.

 Reinsert the Jetson Nano module into its connector and push down gently - the catches will move aside and then reengage.